 Integrating well-being measures next to existing safety practices allows all employees to benefit from these supports, while avoiding potential stigma associated with a dedicated "disability" category.

-Below are suggestions for wellness practices that can be integrated into your existing safety practice.
-Many focus on invisible disabilities and mental health challenges:
+Here are some wellness practices that can be integrated into your existing safety practices.

 Building Awareness and Skills